jembi/opencrvs-fhir-templates/README.md

 ## Test scripts

 There are a few bash scripts to demonstrate the sending some of the templates.
-To run these you need to have node installed and have installed this global dependency: `npm install --global strip-json-comments-cli`
+To run these you need to have node.js installed and have installed the following global dependency: `npm install --global strip-json-comments-cli`